Steffo99/gravity-fusion/README.md

 Welcome to Gravity Fusion, the best physics simulator in the galaxy!
 Well...
 Maybe not the best in the Milky Way, but the best in _your_ galaxy!

-In Gravity Fusion you'll create your own galaxy, starting from the black hole at the center and then slowly adding Particles around it!
+In Gravity Fusion you'll create your own galaxy, starting from the Black Hole at the center and then slowly adding Particles around it!

 All Particles are affected by the [Law of Universal Gravitation](https://en.wikipedia.org/wiki/Newton's_law_of_universal_gravitation), and so they attract each other, and are attracted towards the black hole.